 Of course, if all of this talk of tables and conventions seems a little overwhelming, you can always use tax preparation software to run all of the numbers for you.
 Just don't overlook the potential tax savings of depreciation if you run a small business.

-For lots more information about tax deductions and running a successful small business, check out the related HowStuffWorks articles on the next page.
+For lots more information about tax deductions and running a successful small business, check out the related HowStuffWorks articles below.

 Author's Note: How to Use IRS Depreciation Tables

 There is a reason why millions of taxpayers use tax preparation software or an actual flesh-and-blood tax preparer to help file their income tax.
 All of the rules and definitions and calculations can be mind-numbingly complex.
 But I've found that the IRS really puts some thought into their posted instructions for each form, including helpful real-life examples of tax situations to illustrate each rule.
 Still, if your tax situation is complicated (home business, rental property, self-employed) it's worth having another set of eyes on your return — virtual or otherwise — to avoid making a costly mistake.